close

 About Diane Mott Davidson

-Diane Mott Davidson is the New York Times bestselling author of more than a dozen novels.
-She wrote three novels before one was accepted for publication—when she was forty-one.
-She has since written many more mysteries, all featuring Goldy the caterer.
-In addition, she has written short stories and poetry for various publications.
-She has won the Anthony Award from Bouchercon and has been nominated for the Agatha, another Anthony, and the Macavity Award.
+Diane Mott Davidson is the bestselling author of short stories, poetry, and seventeen cozy mystery novels featuring Goldy Schultz the caterer.
+She has won the Anthony Award and has been a finalist for the Agatha and Macavity awards.
 In 1993 she was named Rocky Mountain Fiction Writers’ Writer of the Year.

 About Barbara Rosenblat